TheUltimateFoxOS/FoxOS/README.md

 * `make vmdk`: build a `.vmdk` file.
 * `make vdi`: build a `.vdi` file.
 * `make qcow2`: build a `.qcow2` file.
-* `make vbox-setup` setup a virtualbox vm (only works on linux)
+* `make vbox-setup` setup a VirtualBox VM (only works on Linux)

 ## Contributing

-Feel free to fix a bug, implement a feature or any other change you thing would be good.
+Feel free to fix a bug, implement a feature or any other change you think would be good.
 If you want to contact us, join our [Discord](https://discord.gg/qfYBHFWDcK), we are there to help with any question you may have.
 Or you can [create an issue](https://github.com/TheUltimateFoxOS/FoxOS/issues/new/choose).
-If you dont know what to implement you can take a look at our [todo list](https://github.com/TheUltimateFoxOS/FoxOS/projects/1).
+If you don't know what to implement you can take a look at our [TODO list](https://github.com/TheUltimateFoxOS/FoxOS/projects/1).

 ## Running

 To run this OS, you can either use a VM or a bootable USB.
 See the building section for more info on how to build them.
 How to start:

 * **QEMU**: Use `make run` to build and launch QEMU with the correct configuration.
 * **VirtalBox**: Use `make qcow2` to build a `.qcow2` image file and create a VM to which you add this `.qcow2`.
 Then you need to enable EFI under "System" in your VM's config.
 Then run it!
-If you want to add documentation to booting on different software, feel free to do so.
+If you want to add documentation on running this OS on a different emulator, feel free to do so.

 ## Our Discord